Timberwolves starting lineup set — except for the fifth spot

 On the sidelines

-Beverley will sit out Monday's game, serving a suspension he was given for shoving Chris Paul in Game 6 of last season's Western Conference finals.
+Beverley will sit out Wednesday, serving a suspension he was given for shoving Chris Paul in Game 6 of last season's Western Conference finals.
 Will it be strange not having Beverley after having him throughout the preseason?

 "It's not that big of a thing," Finch said.
 "If you had a guy who was hurt you'd be in the same situation.
 At least this way we could plan for it."